- UCAS Code: LL21

 This exchange is undertaken in the third year of study and you must successfully complete second-year study to participate.

 The first year of study looks at consumers and industries, with markets, market failure and the role of government, unemployment and inflation.
 No previous knowledge of economics is assumed but the class is also suitable if you've studied the subject before.

-As a third year student, you'll study a combination of core and optional classes to develop the foundations laid in Years 1 and 2 with a view to Honours study.
+As a third-year student, you will study a combination of core and optional classes to develop the foundations laid in Years 1 and 2 with a view to Honours study.